-On my Youtube channel, I recently did a podcast with Antranik, an expert on Strength, flexibility and health with a popular Youtube channel.
+On my Youtube channel, I recently did a podcast with Antranik, an expert on strength, flexibility and health, who has a popular Youtube channel.
 We found so much common ground between bodywork and singing.

 How bodywork can help a singer is mind blowing.
 I'm a huge fan, and missionary of bodywork, flexibility and keeping in shape, for singers.
 I would even argue that one cannot sing properly without it.

 Check out the podcast we did.
 We talked about topics such as: